Robert Clive: Return to the British isles

+In 1762 Clive was awarded an Irish peerage, created Baron Clive of Plassey, County Clare; he bought lands in County Limerick and County Clare, Ireland.
+Thomas Maunsell (1726–1814), an officer who had fought under Clive at the Battle of Plassey, bought lands near Limerick that he named Plassey, County Limerick.
+In 1970 these lands were acquired by a precursor of the University of Limerick, whose main administrative centre is now Plassey House.
+Despite a popular myth, Clive never owned the land.

-During the three years that Clive remained in Great Britain, he sought a political position, chiefly that he might influence the course of events in India, which he had left full of promise.
-He had been well received at court, was elevated to the peerage as Baron Clive of Plassey, County Clare; had bought estates, and returned a few friends as well as himself to the House of Commons.
+During the three years that Clive remained in the British isles, he sought a political position, chiefly so that he might influence the course of events in India, which he had left full of promise.
+He had been well received at court, was elevated to the peerage, had bought estates, and returned a few friends as well as himself to the House of Commons.
 Clive was MP for Shrewsbury from 1761 until his death.
 He was allowed to sit in the Commons because his peerage was Irish.
 He was also elected Mayor of Shrewsbury for 1762–63.
-The non-graduate Clive received an honorary degree as DCL from Oxford University in 1760, and in 1764 he was appointed Knight of the Order of the Bath.
+Clive received an honorary degree as DCL from Oxford University in 1760, and in 1764 he was appointed Knight of the Order of the Bath.

 Clive set himself to reform the home system of the East India Company, and began a bitter dispute with the chairman of the Court of Directors, Laurence Sulivan, whom he defeated in the end.
 In this he was aided by the news of reverses in Bengal.
 Mir Jafar had finally rebelled over payments to British officials, and Clive's successor had put Qasim Ali Khan, Mir Jafar's son-in-law upon the musnud (throne).
 After a brief tenure, Mir Qasim had fled, ordering Walter Reinhardt Sombre (known to the Muslims as Sumru), a Swiss mercenary of his, to butcher the garrison of 150 British at Patna, and had disappeared under the protection of his brother, the Viceroy of Awadh.
 The whole company's service, civil and military, had become mired in corruption, demoralised by gifts and by the monopoly of inland and export trade, to such an extent that the Indians were pauperised, and the company was plundered of the revenues Clive had acquired.
 For this Clive himself must bear much responsibility, as he had set a very poor example during his tenure as Governor.
 Nevertheless, the Court of Proprietors, forced the Directors to hurry Lord Clive to Bengal with the double powers of Governor and Commander-in-Chief.